 In order to help ensure the integrity of our online programs at Dickinson State University, some courses do require exams to be completed in a proctored environment.
 While online study allows students flexibility in scheduling, study time and in completing their assigned work, the proctored exams help to ensure the identity of students completing the online course work.

-- The Dickinson State University Proctor Policy as well as Proctor Forms can be found here.
+- DSU Proctor Policy & other Proctor Forms can be found here.

 Online programs at Dickinson State University require students to have access to a working computer, internet and the required software to complete their online courses.
 Dickinson State University does not supply internet access or required software programs for students taking online courses.
 A full list of Technical Requirements for PC and Macintosh computers along with required software and hardware can be found by clicking here.